Hasan-Theyab/reading-notes/README.md

 My name's Hasan Theyab,I'm a civil engineer,I have windows 10 Pro as operating system for my laptop,I'm excited for this class because it's teaching me how to build websites in very easy way.

-This site is to show the summarizings that we've done in the reading assignments on GitHub.

-# Code 102 Reading Notes

 **Table of Contents:**